Special counsel asks Supreme Court to decide whether Trump has immunity

 A significant delay might mean the high court wouldn't consider the case this term.
 And Trump allies have suggested if he regains the White House, he might direct his new Justice Department leaders to dismiss the charges or attempt to pardon himself.

-In its 81-page petition, the federal government pointed out the Supreme Court expedited a review of another landmark case involving executive authority, a clash over White House tapes in United States v.
+In its 81-page petition, the federal government pointed out the Supreme Court expedited a review of another landmark case involving executive authority, a clash over access to White House tapes in United States v.
 Nixon, back in 1974.
+The court heard and decided that case within two months, the special counsel team said.

 In another case that dates to the Nixon era, the high court found presidents have a measure of immunity from civil claims if they relate to the "outer perimeter" of their official duties.
 And the Justice Department has said for decades that a sitting president can't be indicted by the federal government while he's in the White House.
 But that doesn't put a former president beyond the long arm of U.S. criminal law, the government said.